sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/misc/how-to-benchmark-computer-for-bitcoin-computation/README.md

 Listed: true
 -->

-# How to benchmark computer performance
+# How to benchmark computer for Bitcoin computation

 ## Requirements